Walk in the footsteps of the old bargemen along Denmark’s longest river, the tranquil Gudenåen.

 Day 1: Arrival in Silkeborg

-Your hiking holiday starts in Silkeborg, where you stay in a B&B in the town centre.
-Take some time to explore the town that has a lot to offer tourists.
-We recommend a trip on the beautiful lakes with Hjejlen, which is the world’s oldest original coal-fired paddle steamer.
-You can also visit the AQUA Aquarium & Wildlife Park or the museum dedicated to the famous Danish painter Asger Jorn.
+Your hiking holiday starts in the lake district capital of Silkeborg, where you stay in a comfortable 4* hotel.
+If possible, you should arrive early, so you have time to explore the charming town that has a lot to offer tourists.
+We recommend a trip on the beautiful lakes with Hjejlen, which is the world’s oldest original coal-fired paddle steamer still in use.
+You can also visit Museum Silkeborg where you will find the famous and well-preserved bog body Tollund Man, the AQUA Aquarium & Wildlife Park, or the museum dedicated to the famous Danish painter Asger Jorn.